Stowey Centre Project

 What is the Stowey Centre Project

-The current Nether Stowey Village Hall is 100 years old, built-in 1922, and sadly, it is starting to show its age as it approaches its centenary year.
+The current Nether Stowey Village Hall is 100 years old, built-in 1922; sadly, it is starting to show its age as it approaches its centenary year.
 Repair costs are increasing year on year, but the income generated by the hall decreases year on year.
 This is an untenable situation as there is a real risk that if a new village hall is not built, Nether Stowey could be left without a community centre which is unacceptable in the eyes of the charity.

 That is why the Nether Stowey Village Hall and Recreation Ground charity have been working on a project to relocate the village hall to the recreation ground over the last two years.
 The unofficial name for the relocation and rebuild is the Stowey Centre project.

-Not only will the project provide a modern village hall with a commercial standard kitchen and bar, a stage, a sizeable multipurpose function room, meeting room and car park – it will also provide changing rooms for recreational activities.
-With the outside becoming the new indoors through the Covid pandemic, the new centre will provide a serving hatch and external covered seating and public toilets as well as large bi-folding doors and windows.
+The project will provide a modern village hall with a commercial standard kitchen and bar, a stage, a sizeable multipurpose function room, a meeting room and a car park – it will also provide changing rooms for recreational activities.
+With the outside becoming the new indoors through the Covid pandemic, the new centre will provide a serving hatch, external covered seating, public toilets, and large bi-folding doors and windows.